Innovations We Support

 Engaging doctors as agents of change to improve access to safe abortion in Mexico: an innovative network linking supportive physicians with acompañantes

 CONSORCIO DE INVESTIGACIÓN SOBRE VIH SIDA TB CISIDAT, A.C.
-Mexico

 Innovator Story: From Stigma to Solidarity: A Journey in Transforming Abortion Care